knguyen94/ManagingITTeam/Three Use Cases.md

 ●	Goal in Context:  Manager checks results against corporate policy

 ●	Stakeholders:
-  - Corporate Manager: Perform the check personally or oversee the policy check to ensure accuracy
+  - Corporate Manager: Performs the check personally or oversees the policy check to ensure accuracy
-  - Corporate Developer: Know code well enough to explain it to manager if needed or be able perform policy check
+  - Corporate Developer: Knows the code well enough to explain it to a manager if needed or be able perform a policy check

 ●	Preconditions:
-  - Code must exist and perferably be free of other issues
+  - Code must exist and preferably be free of other issues

 ●	Main Success Scenario: Results are up to company standards